ZhuolunZhong/Physical-Intervention-with-multi-agent-system/README.md

 run `npm install` in the main directory to install needed packages

 `npm start`  <- use this in terminal to start after install
+# The human_cogsci26 folder contains the data, code, result charts, etc., used for analysis.
+# The parameters.csv contains parameters used for experiment rounds.
 # Open src/utils/index.tsx to set parameters.
 ## Max number of agents is 3.
+## PELLET_TILES -> Spawn tiles
 ## Change PELLET_MODE to 1 to use PELLET_PATCH_MEAN2 and PELLET_PATCH_VAR2
 ## EXPECTED_PELLET_TIME control the pellet generation rate
 ## AGENT_EPS -> Exploration rate